Theveetha/LendingClub_EDA_CaseStudy/README.md

-This Repository is created to do a basic EDA Case Study on Lending Loan Dataset
+This Repository is created to do a basic EDA Case Study on Lending Club Dataset